 CITB Construction Skills Grant

-The Construction Industry Training Board (CITB) has funding available for the achievement of approved short-period qualifications in core construction skills, this includes the NEBOSH National General Certificate in Construction Health and Safety.
+The Construction Industry Training Board (CITB) has funding available for the achievement of approved short-period qualifications in core construction skills, this includes the NEBOSH National Certificate in Construction Health and Safety.

 Enhanced Learning Credits Administration Service (ELCAS)